chunweiz/CCUX/doc/module.md

 ##

-Add the following entry to the `build.sh` in root folder for folks that are using \*nix based operating systems.
+Add the following entry to the `build.sh` file in root folder for folks that are using \*nix based operating systems.

 ```
 #!sh